henaege/game-on-project/README.md

 ## Site Walkthrough

 ### Landing Page
 Users are treated to a full-page background video with a simple logo, log in button (for those who already have accounts), and a Get Started button (for those who don't).
+An About button gives new users a summary of the power they are about to unleash.
 The full page video lends an atmosphere of immersion and the simple interface lends it self to a quick, frustration-free user experience.
 The Get Started button takes a new user to a registration form where they can enter a user name and password.
 Their data is sent to a MySQL database via the insertQuery method used by nysql node.
 User input is sanitized to avoid insertion attacks and Passwords are encrypted and stored in our database securely using bcrypt.
 <p align='center'>
     <img src="./public/images/index.png"/></img>